Deploy the vFXT cluster

 - If requested, creates a new Azure Blob container and configures it as a cluster core filer.

-After following the instructions in this document, you will have a virtual network, a subnet, a controller, and a vFXT cluster as shown in the following diagram.
+After following the instructions in this document, you will have a virtual network, a subnet, a cluster controller, and a vFXT cluster as shown in the following diagram.
 This diagram shows the optional Azure Blob core filer, which includes a new Blob storage container (in a new storage account, not shown) and a service endpoint for Microsoft storage inside the subnet.

 Before using the creation template, make sure you have addressed these prerequisites: